Time of Flight ARPES Analyser for Maximum Transmission

 - Improved pumping possibilities

-The Scienta ARTOF 10k analyser marked a revolution in the field of angle-resolved photoelectron spectroscopy (ARPES) for pulsed photon sources with its parallel full cone detection and unchallenged transmission.
-The Scienta ARTOF-2 is a further development of the concept especially for sources generating harmonics and kinetic energies above 10 eV.
+The Scienta Omicron ARTOF 10k analyser marked a revolution in the field of angle-resolved photoelectron spectroscopy (ARPES) for pulsed photon sources with its parallel full cone detection and unchallenged transmission.
+The ARTOF-2 is a further development of the concept improving lens design and lens tables for time of flight experiments by achieving high transmission for the desired energy window only.
+It is especially suited for sources generating higher harmonics at relatively low repetition rates.

 In contrast to traditional electron spectrometers the ARTOF analysers do not include entrance slits.
 Therefore, electrons are gathered in a complete cone, with energy and angular resolution.
 The maximum acceptance angle, with full detection, is ±15°.
 In this way two-dimensional band mapping experiments can be performed without sample rotation.
 Furthermore, the transmission is increased up to 250 times compared to traditional hemispherical electron analysers.
-Typical applications for the ARTOF-2 include time resolved and coincidence measurements, ARPES on radiation sensitive samples, and laser-ARPES with lower laser repetition rates (low MHz rep rate).
+Typical applications for the ARTOF-2 include time resolved and coincidence measurements, ARPES on radiation sensitive samples, and laser-ARPES with lower laser repetition rates.

 ARTOF Photon Source Requirements

 The ARTOF-2 can handle all repetition rates up to approximately 3 MHz.
 Even higher repetition rates can be used with special software treatment.
-The pulse length will influence the energy resolution.
+The pulse duration will influence the energy resolution.
 Long pulses decrease the accuracy in determining the time of flight.
-On the other hand, very short pulses are less well defined in energy, due to the transform limitation.
-The optimum pulse length, depending on resolution requirements, ranges from tens of femtoseconds to hundreds of picoseconds.
+On the other hand, very short pulses are less well defined in energy, due to the transform limit.
+The optimum pulse duration, depending on resolution requirements, ranges from hundreds of femtoseconds to about hundred picoseconds.
 Smaller spot size increases energy as well as angular resolution.

-The ARTOF-2 is built to be triggered by the laser or beamline bunches that define time zero for the time of flight measurements.
+Time zero for the time of flight measurements is defined by a trigger signal from the laser or beamline.
 Any trigger source can be used as long as the ARTOF-2 and the excitation source are synchronised and that the trigger signals involved are well defined and have constant timing.

 < 0.36 meV FWHM at 2 eV kinetic energy*